Brunus75/memento/bookmarks.md

 * An Introduction to JavaScript Generators – What You Need to Know : https://blog.alexdevero.com/javascript-generators
 * How to Implement Smooth Scrolling With Vanilla JavaScript : https://webdesign.tutsplus.com/tutorials/smooth-scrolling-vanilla-javascript--cms-35165
 * A plugin for scroll-based animations with minimal code : https://greensock.com/scrolltrigger
+* A JavaScript library for scrolling through whole pages vertically or horizontally : https://github.com/elansx/Wholepage-Slider
+* A cool cheat sheet for everything you can do with CSS Grid : https://yoksel.github.io/grid-cheatsheet/

 ### JQUERY